CPR courses are essential for everyone.

 Online CPR Certification for Corporates

-Topics Covered Under CPR Certification?
+What are the Topics Covered Under CPR Certification?

 When you enroll for CPR certification, expect to learn the following:

-- High-quality CPR; the quality of CPR is critical in the survival of cardiac arrest victims.
+The quality of CPR is critical in the survival of cardiac arrest victims.
 It entails delivering the desired number of compressions per minute, the correct depth of chest compressions, and providing complete chest recoil between compressions.

-- The use of the AED is a critical part of CPR training.
+Automated External Defibrillator is a critical part of CPR training.
 Without the AED, it is impossible to revive victims of cardiac arrest.
-The device works by delivering electric shocks to the victim's heart to restore the heart's electrical functions.
-While most people are aware of chest compressions, others shy away from using the AED.
+The device delivers electric shocks to the victim's heart to restore the heart's electrical functions.
+While most people know chest compressions, others avoid using the AED.
 The training provides learners with the confidence to perform CPR and save lives.